One year of postgraduate study in the Republic of Ireland or Northern Ireland. Must be under the age of 30 and a U.S. citizen.

 The Final Stages:

 The National and International Scholarships Program submits an official online University Endorsement Letter of up to 750 words to the US-Ireland Alliance by October 1.
-Shortly thereafter, all endorsed applicants will receive instructions to complete a short video interview.
-Applicants will have a couple of days to complete the interview.
-A semifinalist interview may or may not be conducted via Skype, but in any case, short listed candidates will participate in a finalist interview November 22-23, 2013 in Washington, DC.
+Shortly thereafter, all endorsed applicants will receive instructions to complete a short video interview (you will be asked three questions and given 30 seconds to compose your thoughts before providing your answers), which must be completed within a couple of days.
+A semifinalist interview may be conducted via Skype, the week of October 27 and then short listed candidates will participate in a finalist interview November 21-22, 2014 in Washington, DC.
 Finalists will be required to bring a hardcopy of all official transcripts, the birth certificate or passport, and the passport-size photo with your signature on the back.
 The National and International Scholarships Program will coordinate mock interviews for those students called to an interview.
 The final selection will be announced the day after the interviews.

 General Application Tips: